 You enter the China Pavilion through a distinct triple arched ceremonial gate patterned after the Temple of Heaven in Beijing.

-China seems to be divided in two.
-The left side is more commercial, the right is more picturesque.
+This pavilion appears to be divided in two.
+The left side is more commercial while the right is more picturesque.

-Throughout the day you'll often find Mulan and/or Mushu available for meet and greets.
+Throughout the day you'll often find Mulan available for meet and greets.

 Reflections of China

-The Yong Feng Shangdian shop is one of the largest shopping destinations in the World Showcase.
+House of Good Fortune is one of the largest shopping destinations in the World Showcase.
 It has a wide variety of merchandise from silk clothing, lacquer and mother-of-pearl inlay furniture, Yixing teapots and jade carvings, to stuffed pandas, incense, candles, and paper fans.
-Beijing Cloisonne Ware is one of the specialty items found here, as well as, Chinese lanterns, Oriental carpets and Jingdezhen Chinaware.
+Beijing Cloisonne Ware is one of the specialty items found here, as well as, Chinese lanterns, Oriental carpets, and Jingdezhen Chinaware.
 In the jewelry section of the store you will find gorgeous coral, jade, and crystal pieces.
 After walking through the entire shop you exit into an open air market that offers books on meditation, calligraphy and the Chinese language.
-You will also find childrens’ toys and Kidcot.
+You will also find children toys and a Kidcot fun stop.

-The Nine Dragons restaurant is one of the few restaurants in the World Showcase where you'll often find availability.
-(Kind of a hint that it's not a top choice, but it's not totally awful.)
-The Lotus Blossom Café is a counter service restaurant.
+Nine Dragons restaurant is one of the few restaurants in the World Showcase where you'll often find availability.
+(Kind of a hint that it's not a top choice, but it's not totally awful either.)
+The Lotus Blossom Café is

 FUN FACTS: To say "hello" in Chinese, say "Ni hao" (nee HOW).